ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

-# Asset Manager Microservice
+# Event Producer
-SpringBoot app to support operation for Asset management.
+SpringBoot app to support creating different event to be port to Kafka Topics.

+## What you will learn

-### Features:
+## Features:
-* Read assets from Cassandra
-* Search asset
-* Expose REST api
+* Publish asset creation event: an event to identify a new asset added to the scope of the monitoring platform *

+## kafka
+You can run kafka locally using docker-compose.
+See the note [here]()